SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture2_Advanced_SQL.md

 3. string

-   SQL standard sayes string is single-quotes only.
+   SQL standard says string is single-quotes only.
 But MySQL also support double quotes.
 And the standard also demands that string is case-sensitive, but by default, MySQL is not.